 We’ve included Amélia in this Lisbon brunch guide because of its popularity as well as its location in one of our favorite Lisbon neighborhoods.
 However, when it comes to eating brunch in Campo de Ourique, we’d rather eat dim sum at nearby Macau Dim Sum (see below) than food that’s clearly been prepared for instagram photos.

 Make a reservation if you want to eat brunch at Amélia.
 Otherwise, just walk to nearby Macau Dim Sum where you may bump into us.

 Amélia is located at Rua Ferreira Borges 101, 1350-128 Lisboa, Portugal.

 If you believe that brunch shouldn’t be limited by the clock and tastes better with a mojito, then Zenith is the spot for you.
 This Avenida cafe serves an all-day brunch menu in an industrial space.
 Plus, cocktails flow as freely as coffee.

 Zenith’s menu fully embraces the brunch concept with a full slate of smoothie bowls and egg dishes.
 Pancake toppings run the gamut from Nutella to francesinha sauce.
-However, don’t go to Zenith expecting an authentic American brunch.
-If you do, you’ll be disappointed.
+However, don’t go to Zenith expecting a typical American brunch.
+If you do, you may be disappointed.